utnet-org/unc-devcontainers/.devcontainer/unc-cli/README.md

-# Cargo Near (cargo-near)
+# Utility CLII (near-cli-rs)

-A feature to install cargo-near
+A feature to install near-cli-rs

 ## Example Usage